kiba/Writings/for_science/timeline.md

 April 3, 2015 - Chapter 8 - After spending a month on R&D and raising money, James and Diana Rose made a jump to a new dimension.
 April 4, 2015 - Chapter 10 - Rose and Archer were permitted by the Sidonian authority to explore the arkship.
 April 6, 2015 - Chapter 11 - The two Earthlings negotiated with Captain Kobayashi on going home and technological and scientific assistance.
+April 7, 2015 - Chapter 12 - Test of grade-grade armor is carried out by Sasaki to convince Archer to install it on his TDM.
+April 8, 2015 - Chapter 12 - Captain Kobayashi discussed Sasaki details of the trans-dimensional travelers' interrogation.
+April 15, 2015 - Chapter 12 - Archer's TDM received a full Sidonian tech upgrade.
+April 16, 2015 - Chapter 12 - Sasaki gifted James and Diana EVA suits.
+April 18, 2015 - Chapter 12 - James and Diana talked about the events of the past two weeks.
+April 27, 2015 - Chapter 12 - Sasaki and James depart for Earth while Diana stay behind on Sidonia.
 June 5, 2015 - Chapter 15 - Lieutenant Akeno Noguchi and Doctor Keiko Toma arrived on Remnant in the middle of a forest located within Vale.
 They later sold jewelries to a local pawn shop in exchange for local currency.
 They used that money to rent a cheap motel room.
 June 6, 2015 - Chapter 15 - The Sidonian duo went to a bookstore and brought books.
 They eventually ordered food, among other activities.
 They were planning to acquired Dust before being caught in a cross-fire between armed robbers and a huntress-in-training.
 June 7, 2015 - Chapter 16 - Investigation into the Sidonians by local authority in Vale, Remnant turned up 'nothing'.